 The obligations of the Company under the Loan Agreement are guaranteed by each of the subsidiaries of the Company and are secured by a pledge of all of the stock of such subsidiaries as well as security interests in substantially all of the assets of the Company and its subsidiaries including, but not limited to, accounts receivable, inventory and equipment.
 The Amended and Restated Loan Agreement contains various affirmative covenants which, among other things, require the Company to provide Amegy with certain financial statements, compliance statements, reports and other information.
-The Amended and Restated Loan Agreement also contains various negative covenants which, among other things, require the Company to maintain certain financial ratios and restrict the ability of the Company to engage in certain activities.
+The Amended and Restated Loan Agreement also contains various negative covenants which, among other things, require the Company to engage in certain activities.
 The Company is in compliance with all covenants as of the reporting date.
 If an event of default occurs under the Amended and Restated Loan Agreement, Amegy may terminate all commitments under the credit facilities and declare all unpaid principal, interest and other amounts owing under the credit facilities to be immediately due and payable.
 As of September 25, 2011 the balance on the term loan facility was \$0.7 million with an interest rate of 6% and the balance on the revolving credit facility was zero with an interest rate of 5%.